AppliedEnergistics/Applied-Energistics-2/guidebook/items-blocks-machines/singularities.md

 A very compact ball of matter.

-Made with 256,000 items in a <ItemLink id="matter_condenser" /> in singularity mode.
+Made with 256,000 items or buckets in a <ItemLink id="condenser" /> in singularity mode.

 # Quantum Entangled Singularity